 Project Teams members usually complain about lack of communication during an ongoing project.
 Failure of effective communication is mostly from the top-down, but it can also be from bottom-up.
 For an example:

 - The top management fails to convey the vision and purpose of projects clearly hence to motivate the team, or

 - The Project Manager fails to communicate project success as a ‘business success’ in the proper business terminologies and instead dives deep into the technical details, therefore, losing the business support for the project altogether.

 Interestingly, everybody understands the importance of communication, while at the same time remaining oblivious to how their communication is being perceived by receivers.
 The whole team should able to visualize the result in order to work towards a common goal, and this can only be possible with clearly expressing the vision to the team.

 PMI says that project managers spend most of their time on communication, which includes status reports, minutes, presentation and other related activities.
 The project success depends on how effectively and efficiently we use the communication process, which actually covers far more parameters than only selecting the right words.
-It is risky to assume that information has been received and decoded with the same intent it was sent by the sender, therefore establishing a feedback loop for a communication is very important
+It is risky to assume that information has been received and decoded with the same intent it was sent by the sender, therefore establishing a feedback loop for communication is very important

 Communication is a challenging job and even a good communicator cannot say if he is effective and ineffective communication can be one of the main reasons for project failures.
 Following are some challenges that we usually face on our projects;